 Repair and service jobs.
 There are some good job opportunities for repair or service persons, especially in certain industries.
-Wind turbine technicians are currently in demand and offer a salary of approximately $53,800 annually.
+Wind turbine technicians are currently in demand and earn approximately $56,000 annually.
 Other service jobs include medical equipment repairers; heating, air conditioning, and refrigeration mechanics; computer support specialists; and industrial machinery mechanics and millwrights.
-Most require some post-secondary training, but none require a college degree.
+Most require some post-secondary training, but none requires a college degree.
 Most of the training is on the job.
 For computer support specialists, there are many paths to a career and some do require a college degree; but entry to the industry is still possible without one.

 Sales person.
 Good sales people are personable, honest, and persistent, learn details quickly, can communicate clearly, and are able to withstand failure without losing confidence.
 Job growth and pay for sales positions is good (about as fast as average), especially in wholesale and manufacturing — where you sell goods to businesses and government rather than directly to consumers.
 If you are young, any entry level position that involves selling, from fast food to retail, will help you figure out whether you have what it takes to earn good money in sales.
-Insurance sales positions require a high school diploma, and usually companies will offer on-the-job training for positions that will net around $50,000 per year.
+Insurance sales positions require a high school diploma, and usually companies will offer on-the-job training for positions that will earn around $50,000 per year.

 Web developer.
 A web developer is someone who builds websites.
 One way to gain entry into this field is to train yourself in your spare time while you hold down another job.
 You can also get an associate’s degree in web design.
 The pay and job prospects are better than average; 2021 salaries were usually around $77,200 per year according to the BLS.
 Most web developers work full time in design firms and about 25% are self-employed.
 Web development work can be tedious.
 Successful web developers tend to be detail-oriented, disciplined, and have good listening and good problem solving skills.